Jordise2002/ray_tracer/README.md

 ![AnyConv com__output](https://user-images.githubusercontent.com/80289256/186730495-4a44da09-5ccc-437f-97ec-85e66f4bf024.jpeg)

-I used this rust adaptation of the Ray Tracing in One Weekend as reference.
+I used this rust adaptation of the Ray Tracing in One Weekend book as reference.

  https://misterdanb.github.io/raytracinginrust/